-Before the local elections on 5 May there were 66 councils across England, Scotland and Wales were in “No Overall Control”.
-Some councils have moved in and out of NOC but the figure remains the same post-election.
-Ingrid Koehler looks at what this means in practice.
-This post is part of LGIU’s one-stop shop for local elections coverage, analysis and support and was updated 12 May.
+Following the elections in May 2023, there are 91 councils across England in “No Overall Control”.
+Ingrid Koehler and Greg Stride look at what this means in practice.
+This post is part of LGIU’s one-stop shop for local elections coverage, analysis and support.

 What does NOC mean in practice?